MENU

 Understanding the MoSCoW Framework

-At Smallfry, we use the MoSCoW framework alongside other strategic criteria to navigate options effectively.
+At Smallfry, we use the MoSCoW framework alongside other strategic criteria to navigate NPD options effectively.
 This method is a prioritisation technique used to reach a consensus with stakeholders on the importance of delivering each requirement.
 The acronym stands for:

 Must Have – Essential requirements without which the project or initiative would fail.
 These are the non-negotiables that your project needs to succeed.
 Without these elements, the project would not meet its objectives or deliver value.